Carnie: Mary, Mother of God! I cut my hand on a rubber band! Do you sell Band-Aids?

 - Nabisco attempts to stave this off even today: every time they print the word, it is in a certain font that looks like the Oreo logo.
 Yes, even fine print has this strange font.

 - Palm Pilot for pocket-sized digital organizers.
 Interesting for a couple of reasons: Palm was actually the manufacturer and Pilot was the model, but it's always treated like a compound word ("palm-pilot"); and said model was discontinued years before the term went out of style.

-- Pampers (disposable diapers): in Puerto Rico, parts of the United States, the Caribbean, Poland, the Netherlands, and Ukraine.
+- Pampers (disposable diapers): in Puerto Rico, parts of the United States, the Caribbean, Poland, the Netherlands, and Post-Soviet states.

 - Panadol (paracetamol, a painkiller): in Australia and New Zealand, also not uncommon in the UK.

 - PC (Personal Computer) (desktop computers): inverted and then played straight when IBM pre-empted the phrase as the official, but untrademarked, brand name of its first home computer, only for other brands to produce compatible clones of its architecture which, to this day, are known as "PCs" (as opposed to Macintosh computers or, more recently, tablets), although the terms "PC clone" and "IBM clone" were also used.
 Nowadays, it inverts the trope because people refer to Windows computers specifically as "PC's", in contrast with other operating systems (which are properly considered to be "personal computers") expecially Apple Macs.

 - Pelephone (mobile phones): in Israel, from the first company to provide them there.

 - Pepto-Bismol (liquid-suspension bismuth subsalicylate – gut medicine, basically – almost always pink)